 Is it bad to have a lot of credit cards with zero balance?

 Having a credit card you use infrequently can be an easy way of increasing your total credit availability, as long as you avoid opening too many at once.
 However, make sure you remember to spend just enough on the card for it to remain active.
-Your credit card can be closed due to “inactivity,” which can negatively affect your credit score as it lowers your available credit.
+Your credit card can be closed due to “inactivity,” lowering your available credit.

 Benefits of multiple credit cards

-By having multiple cards, whether it’s one of the best travel cards or best cash back cards, you can maximize your earnings where you spend the most.
+By having multiple credit cards, like one of the best travel rewards credit cards or cash back credit cards, you can maximize your earnings where you spend the most.
 You’ll have access to a greater variety of rewards, including any welcome bonuses associated with a card, which can save you hundreds of dollars.
-Just be sure you’re able to afford any annual fees associated with each card, as well as can keep up with multiple payment due dates and redemption programs.
+Just be sure you’re able to afford any annual fees associated with each card and that you can keep up with multiple payment due dates and redemption programs.